AdguardTeam/AdguardKnowledgeBase/03.macos/03.features/05.browser-assistant/docs.en.md

 ## How to install AdGuard Browser Assistant
 Technically, you won’t need to do it on your own: during the onboarding process AdGuard app will determine your default browser and offer to install Browser Assistant for it.
 Yet, if you missed that step, you can download it yourself.

-If you want to install the Browser Assistant for your default browser (presumably, it’s Safari), you can do it directly from the app settings, but you also have an opportunity to install it for other browsers.
+AdGuard Browser Assistant is available for all popular browsers: Chrome, Firefox, Safari, Edge, Opera, and Yandex.
+To install the Browser Assistant for your default browser, you can do it directly from the app settings, but you also have an opportunity to install it for other browsers.

 To install the one you need (or many, it is not prohibited but even encouraged), go to [our website](https://adguard.com/en/adguard-assistant/overview.html), click the browser icon and tap the *Download* button.
 That’s it!